nuxeo/FunkLoad/README.txt

   get(url, params=None, description=None, ok_codes=None)

-This emulate a browser http GET link, it will fetch the url submits appropriate cookies, follow redirection, register new cookies, load css and javascript that are not already cached.
+This emulates a browser http GET link.
+It will fetch the url, submits appropriate cookies, follow redirection, register new cookies, load css and javascript that are not already cached.
-This method return a webunit_ HTTPResponse.
+This method returns a webunit_ HTTPResponse.

 Parameters: